gmforge/mask/README.md

 This thread uses the Rust Tensor Flow Lite **tflite** AI library along with the mediapipe `face_landmark.tflite` trained model to detect the face landmarks.
 If the detection score is high enough we turn those 486 landmarks that form a mesh structure into vertices associated with each point.
 We then pass these vertices over a channel to the next stage of the pipeline.

 ### Render the Face Landmarks on the Video Card (thread 4)
-This thread uses the Rust **wgpu** and **winit** libraries to render the face mesh structure using shaders provided by the github.com/sotrh/learn-wgpu/ tutorial and along with tessellation indices found in the mediapipe javascript face_landmark code.
+This thread uses the Rust **wgpu** and **winit** libraries to render the face mesh structure and cropped image of detected face using shaders provided by the github.com/sotrh/learn-wgpu/ tutorial and along with tessellation indices found in the mediapipe javascript face_landmark code.

 ## Issues and barriers.
 - At the moment this project only uses rscam; so will only run on Linux.
 Will need to use other libraries to access video camera / webcams on other platforms to expand testing on a variety of systems.